Creative-Planning/phoenix-cp/docs/creative-planning/dify-rag-deployment.md

 - `--skip-qa`, `--explain`: opt-in/opt-out of extra evaluators.
 - `--host-network`: needed if Dify runs on `localhost` outside Docker.

 Remote usage: the deploy script copies this helper to `/opt/phoenix/scripts/experiments/run_experiment_docker.sh` on the EC2 instance.
-SSH in, ensure you re-login so you’re in the `docker` group, then invoke the script just like you would locally.
+SSH in, ensure you re-login so you’re in the `docker` group, then invoke the script just like you would locally (or provide these instructions to analysts once the host is ready).

 ## 4. EC2 Deployment Workflow